amir734jj/dotnet-redux/README.md

 await redux.Dispatch(new AddAction {Value = "Item2"});

 // Get current states and states
-State currenState = redux.CurrentState;
+// Note that states contains the last n = 10 states with timestamp of when they are created State currenState = redux.CurrentState;
 ImmutableList<KeyValuePair<State, DateTime>> states = redux.States;
 ```